 - Nine-month program, October 2021 - June 2022

-- Each month includes a social event, hands-on learning seminar, and mentor call.
+- Each month includes a social event, hands-on learning seminar, and mentor connection call.

-- Participants receive a stipend for the time and energy.
+- Participants receive a stipend for the time, energy, and effort.

 WIN provides funding to compensate participants for their time and energy in the program, thereby reducing the amount of their unfunded obligations - a major hurdle for women.